Gov. on easing COVID-19 restrictions: 'If we get this wrong, it will be more devastating to Wyoming'

 The limits in the new health orders include:

-Personal care: Nail and hair salons, barber shops, cosmetology, electrology and other esthetic services may open in a limited capacity.
+- Personal care: Nail and hair salons, barber shops, cosmetology, electrology and other esthetic services may open in a limited capacity.
 This also includes massage therapy services, tattoo and body art parlors.
-They also must follow limitations for the number of clients inside at a time, wearing face coverings and eliminating waiting areas.
+They also must follow limitations for the number of clients inside at a time, social distancing in the business, wearing face coverings and eliminating waiting areas.

 “Making sure we order out to keep those restaurants in business (is important),” he said.
 “I am very anxious we get those businesses back and going, and we are working on restaurants and other areas.”